-Truepoint Institutional Advisors is a division of Truepoint Wealth Counsel, LLC, offering investment advisory services to charitable foundations and endowments, non-profits, retirement plans and other institutional investors.
+As of December 31, 2024, Truepoint Institutional Advisors, LLC ("Truepoint") is wholly owned by Truepoint, Inc. Truepoint offers investment advisory services to charitable foundations and endowments, non-profits, retirement plans and other institutional investors.
 Our mission is to help small and mid-sized organizations manage their investments more effectively and efficiently.